How To Work Out Exterior Angles

 Visualize and Draw Diagrams

 One of the most effective ways to understand exterior angles is to visualize them.
 Draw various polygons and extend their sides to create exterior angles.
-Label the angles and use different colors to distinguish between interior and exterior angles.
+So label the angles and use different colors to distinguish between interior and exterior angles.
 Visualizing the angles will help you grasp their relationships and properties more easily.

 Start with simple polygons like triangles and quadrilaterals, and then move on to more complex shapes like pentagons and hexagons.
 Use a ruler and protractor to draw accurate diagrams, which will improve your understanding of the angles' measures.